delbusque/restaurant-client/README.md

 #### https://ourestaurant.onrender.com

-#### To obtain full authorization rights for testing the restaurant waiter, chef, and admin functionalities, please email me at del.busque@gmail.com
+#### To obtain full authorization rights for the MANAGER and the CHEF functionalities, please ask for access at del.busque@gmail.com !!!